-Anjin 1600: Edo Wonderpark is a multi-room installation incorporating a re-imagining of the story of William Adams (1564-1620), a sea navigator known as the first Englishman to set foot in Japan in 1600.
-Appropriating and animating scenes found from Edo-era wood block prints, combining traditional technique with modern anime, Anjin 1600: Edo Wonderpark will use Adam’s story to form a complex meditation on colonialism, cultural tourism and identity.
+Anjin 1600: Edo Wonderpark was a multi-room installation incorporating a re-imagining of the story of William Adams (1564-1620), a sea navigator known as the first Englishman to set foot in Japan in 1600.
+Appropriating and animating scenes found from Edo-era wood block prints, combining traditional technique with modern anime, Anjin 1600: Edo Wonderpark used Adam’s story to form a complex meditation on colonialism, cultural tourism and identity.

-Alongside the installation, providing a focus for a larger discussion about our relationship to our cultural heritage, Blandy will work with the local community to uncover ancestral stories of migration.
-These narratives will be retold in collaborative works where the historical journeys are transposed into epic space adventures.
+Alongside the installation, providing a focus for a larger discussion about our relationship to our cultural heritage, Blandy worked with the local community to uncover ancestral stories of migration.
+These narratives were retold in collaborative works where the historical journeys were transposed into epic space adventures.

-Through a series of intensive workshops with local schools and community groups, a compendium of stories will be collected, forming an alternate social history of east London.
-The exhibition coincides with, and considers issues surrounding the 400th anniversary of Japan- British relations.
+Through a series of intensive workshops with local schools and community groups, a compendium of stories were collected, forming an alternate social history of east London.
+The exhibition coincidds with, and considered issues surrounding the 400th anniversary of Japan- British relations.